gamemaster-kosen/gmk-pf2e-golarion/README.md

 - Navigate to ...
 "Foundry User Data/Data/modules/gmk-pf2e-golarion/assets/scenes"
 - Remove only those files you do not wish to use.

+You may delete the levels associated with the maps you have removed in FoundryVTT Scene Management.

 ---
 Paizo Inc. Community Use Policy